AdrianVovk/adrianvovk.github.io/work.md

 two separate subsystems: an app store and a system update manager.
 Furthermore, carbonOS protects the operating system's files through various mechanisms.
-These technical decisions heavily impact user experience: the OS can now silently update itself in the background, and it can even undo failed updates.
+These technical decisions heavily impact user experience: the OS can now silently update itself in the background, and it can even undo faled updates.
 The very core design decisions of carbonOS ensure that, to a user, it is a piece of software that always works and that they can rely on to run their apps.